miklevin/MikeLev.in/_posts/2022-09-21-google-chrome-for-linux-under-lxd-on-wsl-on-windows.md

 headline: Successfully Launched Google Chrome on Linux Using LXD on WSL on Windows
 description: I succeeded in getting Google Chrome up and running on my Linux system using LXD on WSL on Windows.
 I followed several steps to make sure the configuration settings would survive between reinstalls, and I'm thrilled to be able to launch it with google-chrome.
 After some hard work, I'm finally able to enjoy the fruits of my labor!
 keywords: Google, Chrome, Linux, LXD, WSL, Windows, Configuration, Settings, Reinstalls, Requirements, Repo, Commands, Apt_installs.sh, Requirements.txt, Launch, Working, Hard Work
-categories: chrome, google, wsl, lxd, linux
+categories: wsl, lxd, linux, google, chrome
 layout: post
 ---